endurantgames/cosmiclegends/src/classes/divine.md

 :   Imbued with power comparable to the titan personification of
     strength, you can break down most barriers with ease.
     Add 2 to the dice pool to advance the Smash goal.

+Stamina of Atlas

+:   You are tougher than a mere mortal.
+Increase your maximum Health to 15.

 :::::::::::::::::::::::::::::::::::::